12 Medical Reasons You’re Always Cold

 You’re a woman

 Even though women’s core temperatures tend to be about 0.4 degrees Fahrenheit warmer than men’s, their hands are almost 3 degrees colder on average, a University of Utah study found.
 “It’s not a huge difference, but it might be why women have the sensation of feeling colder,” Rohr says.
-These are other body temperature quirks you might not know about.
+Next, find out about these other body temperature quirks you might not know about.